StevenBlack/intl/readme.md

   - The current operating system code page if you have included the following line in your configuration file: CODEPAGE = AUTO

-In vfp, CPCURRENT(1) returns the Windows code page, regardless of your configuration CODEPAGE setting.
+In VFP, CPCURRENT(1) returns the Windows code page, regardless of your configuration CODEPAGE setting.

 CPCURRENT(2) always returns the underlying operating system code page,